bitterjug/devjournal-crypto/devjournal.markdown

 the formerly unsaved item which is now saved.
 Using `add()` with fallback to return the existing object only works for objects that have an ID.
 For the new one, we get back a fresh one each time.

+## 2014-03-03 14:48 Monday

+Does the reset that loads initial data into the collection remove the unsaved item and thus it no longer knows the collection it belongs to?
+And if so, what the hell do we do next?